zingpython/greatKaas/day_three/Day 3 Exercises.md

 Exercise 2:

-Write a program that takes a filename and a parameter `n` and prints the `n` most common words in the file, and the count of their occurrences, in descending order.
+Write a function that takes a filename and an integer `n` and prints the `n` most common words in the file, and the count of their occurrences, in descending order.

 For example: